 3. Fonts, Callouts, and Labels

-If your visual only shows one measure, you might choose to hide the label for a cleaner look.
-But when using multiple measures, labels become important to distinguish which number represents what.
+If your visual only shows one measure, hide the label for a cleaner look.
+The moment you add a second measure, turn labels back on.
+Without labels, readers cannot tell which number represents which metric.

 4. Rounded Corners and Shape Adjustments

-The new card visual allows for round corners, which can soften the look of your report.
-This is a purely stylistic choice, but when used properly, it helps the visual blend better with other modern visuals and themes.
+The new card visual supports rounded corners.
+This is a stylistic choice.
+Used carefully, it helps the visual blend with other modern visuals and themes.

 Working with Headers in Small Multiples